mrbuk/nginx-with-prometheus/readme.md

 # nginx with prometheus metrics

 We will look into
- * how to expose nginx metrics via promtheus
+ * how to expose nginx metrics via prometheus
  * deploy nginx + exporter side car to k8s
  * nginx + prometheus exporter on k8s
  * collect metrics on GKE using Workload Metrics